Position/Status

 I will be accepting applications for doctoral students with a strong background in critical social theories to start their studies in October 2026.

-You are welcome to email me prior to applying, but please note that I will not give input on project proposals before a formal application is received.
+You are welcome to email me prior to applying.
+I will attempt to respond to these emails, but please note that I will not review or give input on project proposals before a formal application is received.

 For Masters applications, it is not necessary to identify a supervisor before applying and no contact prior to application is expected.